GuillaumeEsclozas/neuro-lesion-cpp/README.md

 # neuro-lesion-cpp

-C++ inference pipeline for 3D brain lesion segmentation from multi-modal MRI.
-Takes four NIfTI volumes (FLAIR, T1, T1ce, T2) and an ONNX model, produces a segmentation mask in NIfTI format.
-Built for BraTS 2020 conventions.
+Inference pipeline for 3D brain lesion segmentation from multi-modal MRI volumes.
+Written in C++17, uses ONNX Runtime for model inference.
+No Python, OpenCV or ITK dependency at runtime.

 ![Segmentation example](image/brain.png)

 ## Dependencies

-This code requires C++17, CMake 3.18+ and zlib.
-ONNX Runtime 1.17+ is fetched automatically by CMake via FetchContent.
-No OpenCV, no ITK, no Python runtime required at inference time.

-The ONNX model is not included.
-You need to provide your own (see the `training/` directory for instructions on how to produce one from BraTS 2020 data using PyTorch).
+- C++17 compiler (GCC 8+, Clang 7+, MSVC 2019+)
+- CMake 3.18+
+- zlib
+- ONNX Runtime 1.17+ (fetched automatically by CMake)

-## Model expectations
+## Model

-The pipeline expects an ONNX model (opset 17) with input shape `[batch, 4, 128, 128, 128]` (FLAIR, T1, T1ce, T2) and output shape `[batch, 4, 128, 128, 128]` (background, NCR/NET, edema, enhancing tumor).
-The companion training notebook produces a 21.4 MB model with 5.6M parameters trained for 200 epochs with Dice + cross entropy loss and mixed precision.
+The pipeline expects an ONNX model (opset 17) with input `[batch, 4, 128, 128, 128]` (FLAIR, T1, T1ce, T2) and output `[batch, 4, 128, 128, 128]` (background, NCR/NET, edema, enhancing tumor).
+The model is not shipped with this repository.
+A companion Colab notebook trains a lightweight 3D U-Net (5.6M parameters, Dice + CE loss, mixed precision, 200 epochs) on BraTS 2020 and exports to ONNX.
+The exported model is 21.4 MB.

 ## Building
 ```bash